tim-littlefair/maneline/README.md

 # Credits

-The usb-hid library for Android and the structure of the FHAU Android app are based on the following upstream GitHub repository: https://github.com/benlypan/UsbHid
+The usb-hid library for Android and the initial structure of the FHAU Android app are based on the following upstream GitHub repository: https://github.com/benlypan/UsbHid
+The Android app has since been modified extensively and I now regard it as original work in this repository, but the usb-hid directory has very few changes relative to @benlypan's original work.

 README-usbhid.md in this repository contains the original README of the upstream repository.